Typesetter/Typesetter/PLUGIN-HOOKS.md

 # W #

 * [WhichPage](https://github.com/Typesetter/Typesetter/search?q=%22Plugins%3A%3AFilter%28%27WhichPage%27%22)								(filter)
-			The WhichPage filter hook is one of the first hooks called hance it can be used for quite a lot of 'early stuff'.
+			The WhichPage filter hook is one of the first hooks called hence it can be used for quite a lot of 'early stuff'.

 # X #